 Heredity: Some people are born with toenails that curve and grow downward or are fan shaped and catch at the corners.
 Others have toenails that are disproportionally big for their toes.
 Sometimes other foot and toes deformities contribute to a change in the way the nails grows.

 Aging: As people get older, their feet can change shape and so too can the nails.

-At Ned Buckley Podiatry, we provide the following treatments for ingrown toenails:
+Dr Buckley provides the following treatments for ingrown toenails:

-There are many different ways to manage an ingrown toe nail and this is dependant on the presentation and history associated with the problem.
+There are many different ways to manage an ingrown toe nail and this is dependent on the presentation and history associated with the problem.
 In some cases, a one off treatment is all that is necessary, however if this is recurring problem then a management plan will be necessary.
-Minor surgical treatment under local anaesthetic can be very effective in cases where the problem is likely to be recurrent.

 If you have an ingrown toenail, and there is inflammation, swelling, pain or discharge, you should see a podiatrist as soon as possible.
 Ingrown nails that are left can become excruciatingly painful and can easily become infected.
 People with diabetes, peripheral vascular disease, or other circulatory disorders must avoid any form of self-treatment and should seek immediate podiatric advise at the first signs of an ingrown toenail, as it can lead to more serious complications.